The Fitness Zone

 There is nothing worse than getting up at 5am for the gym, to walk in and all machines are taken, so you spend what would have been an intense and sweaty workout, walking around the gym, waiting for something to become available.
 This is where Personal Trainers come in handy.
 Whether you are training outdoors, or in a (busy) gym, Personal Trainers know all the tricks and exercises that will guarantee you a wicked workout (despite all the equipment being in use).
 They are adaptable and are very familiar with the surroundings.

 #5 Shower At Home

-Battling for the squat rack is one thing, but having to wait around aimlessly in the changing rooms waiting for a shower can be painful.
+Battling for the squat rack is one thing, but having to wait around aimlessly in the change rooms waiting for a shower can be painful.
 So if you do not rely on getting ready at the gym, save yourself some time and hassle, and shower at home!